bsavarese/atd-data-lake/docs/datasrc_bt.md

 ### Layer 2 Unit Data

-The code that processes `raw` to `rawjson` Blutetooth IAF, as well as ITMF and TMSR, and Unit Data is `aws_transport/bt_json_standard.py`.
+The code that processes `raw` to `rawjson` Blutetooth IAF, as well as ITMF, TMSR, and Unit Data is `aws_transport/bt_json_standard.py`.
 The Unit Data, which comes from Knack, is structured as follows:

 ```json
 {